Are you looking to upgrade to a landed house for your family?

-Old development will face an issue of not consistent façade, this is due to redevelopment of each of the house in the area.
+Old development will face an issue of not consistent façade, this is due to the redevelopment of each of the houses in the area.

-Narrow road due to not well establish land planning.
+Narrow road due to not well-established land planning.

 Advantages for older development, you can tear down and rebuilt the house or do A & A of the unit to your liking.

 Land sizes might be much bigger than a brand new development, there is some old development with land sizes as big as 2000sqft.

 Cost of rebuilding average from S$450psf of your built-in area.

 Most of the landed house area is allowed to develop into a 2 storey with attic,